 There are many different types of orthoses that can be used to treat drop foot.
 Some are very simple and purely deal with the drop foot.
 These can include some elasticated supports and the 'foot-up' device.

-Some are more advanced, and will require a bespoke or made-to-measure device.
+Some are more advanced and will require a bespoke or made-to-measure device.
 These tend to involve an ankle foot orthoses (AFO), of which there are many different types depending on the exact biomechanical requirement.
 Different materials, such as plastic and carbon fibre offer different solutions.
 The basic aim of each design will be to control the foot drop during the swing phase part of the gait cycle and ensure that any initial contact with the ground occurs with heel contact.
-The bespoke options will also be designed to control the medial/lateral stability of the ankle, and ensure that the lower leg is prepositioned during stance phase to allow as normal a gait pattern as possible.
+The bespoke options will also be designed to control the medial/lateral stability of the ankle, and ensure that the lower leg is prepositioned during the stance phase to allow as normal a gait pattern as possible.

 Also, in some cases where the cause of the rrop foot is an upper motor neurone problem, Functional Electronic Stimulation (FES) may be recommended.